 Annually, the registry will ask the domain holder by e-mail to confirm the correctness of the data on file.
 Any changes can be submitted through Openprovider.
-When the registrant confirms correctness or updates the domain data, the registry will start the re-verification.
-The annual verifications will start no earlier than the 1st of May 2018.
+When the registrant confirms correctness or updates the domain data, the registry will start reverification.
+The annual reverification process will start no earlier than the 1st of May 2018.